I get SO many questions about this topic and I’m sure if you’re reading this post, you’re wondering if art licensing is for you…

 Agents do take a percentage of your payment, so if you want to try your hand at booking licensing jobs first, here are some tips:

 Even if you’re working with an agent, this is HUGE.
 You’ve gotta know who your competition is, what’s out there and what trends are in order to stay relevant and attract brands to work with.
 It’s a competitive market out there and it requires loads of market research.
-Julie and I cover this in so much detail in our upcoming course.
-Stay TUNED!
+Julie and I cover this in so much detail in Brand Plus Brand.

-2. Put together a Brand Presentation deck (or pitch deck).
+Put together a brand presentation deck (or pitch deck)

 Some of the biggest jobs I’ve booked in my career have been from designing and putting together a pitch deck.
 These things are key.
 Before getting my first book deal with Penguin Random House, I put together a pitch deck that showcased my work, my personality and ideas for a book, and it was a huge win with the marketing department there and got me my first book deal: Everyday Watercolor!